kanchanchy/kanchanchy.github.io/_pages/teaching.md

 Instructor
 ======
-I served as an instructor for the following course:
+Kanchan served as an instructor for the following course:

 Fundamentals of Artificial Intelligence (COSC 5600): Fall 2025
 ------